A-Elshorafa/calendly-server/README.md

 ## First Login

-  - After run client app use UsersTableSeeder user to get authenticated
+  - After finish running the client app use UsersTableSeeder user to get authenticated

     or